Dazzlecube/Stories-Untold/content/posts/skillsasroleplay.md

 ---
 title: Skills and Powers as Roleplay
 date: 2023-09-26
-description: "Can we imagine a game where every skill or power embed roleplay or story opportunities by design?"
+description: "Can we imagine a RPG where every skill or power embed roleplay or story opportunities by design?"
 tags:
    - designpatterns
 ---